PRAYER - Worship Commission

 New Life in Christ: All of us are called to a deeper relationship with Christ in the community of his Church.
 Come and join us as Intentional Disciples of Christ!

-Parish Membership: We celebrate wedding liturgies for established parish members.
-Here is some information about what parish membership entails.
+Wedding Location: We celebrate wedding liturgies for our regular parish members.
+Here is some information about the parish for the wedding liturgy.

 Marriage Enrichment: A wedding is only a day, but a marriage is a lifetime.
 Here are some spiritual resources for your Marriage in the Lord.
 God bless you!